 Sunday, 60,000 people staged a hardcore nationalist rally in Warsaw.
 The rally marked the anniversary of Poland’s re-emergence as a nation after WWI.
 It was a fantastic show of clean, healthy patriotism.

 But “based Poland” isn’t what it seems.
-While its people may be grounded in patriotism, its government is just as ZOGged as any other.
+While its people may be grounded in patriotism, its government is just as subservient to the globalists as any other.